 Jessie is a Social Enterprise Fellow for the Ariane de Rothschild Foundation at Cambridge University.
 Jessie sits on the Board of People’s Light theater in Malvern, Pa.
 Also, she has her commercial drone license, and soon will have her Private Pilot’s license.

-Dr. Shani Orgad is an Associate Professor at the Department of Media and Communications, London School of Economics and Political Science (LSE).
+Dr Shani Orgad is the Director of the Social Sciences programme of the Ariane de Rothschild Fellowship.
+Dr Orgad is an Associate Professor at the Department of Media and Communications, London School of Economics and Political Science (LSE).
 She writes and teaches on representation and globalization, suffering, war and conflict in the media, and gender and the media.
 She is particularly interested in the public narratives of these issues in today’s media and how they interact with people’s personal narratives and lived experiences.
-Dr Orgad explores these issues in her recent book on Media Representation and the Global Imagination (Polity, 2012), in various journal articles, and a research project on humanitarian communication, which she co-directed.
-Dr Orgad is also interested in gender and the media and online communication, themes she examined in her previous book Storytelling Online: Talking Breast Cancer on the Internet (Peter Lang, 2005) and in her current research which examines media constructions of gender, work and family and the lived experiences of middle-class stay-at-home mothers.
+Dr Orgad explored these issues in her books Media Representation and the Global Imagination (Polity, 2012) and Caring in Crisis?
+Humanitarianism, The Public and NGOs (with Bruna Seu, 2017) and in various journal articles.
+Dr Orgad’s other research focuses on gender and the media, themes she examined in her previous book Storytelling Online: Talking Breast Cancer on the Internet (Peter Lang, 2005) and in her forthcoming book Heading Home?
+Motherhood, Work and the Failed Promise of Equality (Columbia University Press, 2018).

 Stephen Frosh is Pro-Vice-Master and Professor in the Department of Psychosocial Studies at Birkbeck College, University of London.
 He has a background in academic and clinical psychology and was Consultant Clinical Psychologist at the Tavistock Clinic, London, throughout the 1990s.
 He is the author of many books and papers on psychosocial studies and on psychoanalysis, including Hauntings: Psychoanalysis and Ghostly Transmissions; Feelings; ; Psychoanalysis Outside the Clinic (Palgrave, 2010), Hate and the Jewish Science: Anti-Semitism, Nazism and Psychoanalysis; After Words (Palgrave, 2002) and The Politics of Psychoanalysis (Palgrave, 1999).
 He is a Fellow of the Academy of Social sciences, an Academic Associate of the British Psychoanalytical Society, a Founding Member of the Association of Psychosocial Studies, and an Honorary member of the Institute of Group Analysis.